- Audit committee

 Alan has spent more than 50 years in banking, originally joining the Royal Bank of Scotland in 1973, having started his career with Westminster Bank in 1968.
 A former chief executive of RBS UK, he is an experienced retail and corporate banker with a strong strategic focus and considerable experience of the corporate world and the impact of current and past economic cycles upon markets and market participants.

-Alan is a non-executive director of Lloyds Banking Group, a governor of the charity Motability and honorary treasurer of Surrey County Cricket Club.
+Alan is a non-executive director of Lloyds Banking Group, a governor of the charity Motability and a director of the England and Wales Cricket Board.

 Nigel has held numerous senior positions within the property and regeneration industry over a career spanning 30 years, including serving as special policy adviser to Sir Bob Kerslake at the HCA.
 He was chief executive officer of Chelsfield plc from 1992 to 2005 and executive chairman of Lend Lease Europe from 2005 to 2008, having joined the company through the joint acquisition of the residential developer Crosby.
 He was presented with the Estates Gazette Lifetime Achievement Award in 2016.

 Nigel is chairman of the Royal Shakespeare Company and the respected urban think tank Centre for Cities.
 He chairs the Estates Strategy Committee and is a member of Council of the London School of Economics.

 Robin joined Elliott Bernerd in 1985 and in 1986 became a founding director of Chelsfield plc and was a main board director until the sale of the business in 2004.
 At Chelsfield he was involved in regeneration projects of metropolitan scale and international significance, including Merry Hill, Paddington Basin, White City (now Westfield) and Stratford City in London.
 He joined Lend Lease Europe in 2005 and was appointed chief executive in 2006.